VisActor/VChart/packages/vmind/README.md

 })
 ```

-Specify your large model service url in url (default is https://api.openai.com/v1/chat/completions)
+Specify your LLM service url in url (default is https://api.openai.com/v1/chat/completions)
-In subsequent calls, VMind will use the parameters in params to request the large model service url.
+In subsequent calls, VMind will use the parameters in params to request the LLM service url.

 #### Chart export